ycrc/ycrc.github.io/docs/clusters/milgram_rhel8.md

 # Milgram Operating System Upgrade

-Milgram's current operating system, Red Hat (RHEL) 7, will be offically end-of-life in 2024 and will no longer be supported with security patches by the developer.
+Milgram's current operating system, Red Hat (RHEL) 7, will be officially end-of-life in 2024 and will no longer be supported with security patches by the developer.
 Therefore Milgram will be upgraded to RHEL 8 during the February maintenance window, February 6-8, 2024.
 This provides a number of key benefits to Milgram: